Please Note: Due to cancellation of classes until March 30, the Art Department Scholarship submission process is being delayed.

 TO BE CONSIDERED, APPLICANTS MUST:

-- Be currently enrolled in 6 units or more at SRJC during the current semester, and engaged in at least a second semester at SRJC.
+- Be currently enrolled in 3+ units at SRJC during the current semester, and engaged in at least a second semester at SRJC and must be enrolled in at least 6 units in the upcoming fall semester.
+Some scholarships require a full-time enrollment.

 - Must have completed or currently be completing a minimum of nine (9) units of art at SRJC.
 Six (6) of these units must be from the Art Core Curriculum.
 Scholarship awards may be withdrawn if all of the required units are not completed and verified at the end of the current semester.